benparsons/matrix-notes/2019-03-matrix-enact-article/matrix-enact-article.md

 ## Not using the matrix-js-sdk

-Although written in JavaScript (and Reactjs), this project does not use the matrix-js-sdk, it makes direct HTTP calls to the [Matrix Client-Server API].
+Although written in JavaScript (and Reactjs), this project does not use the [matrix-js-sdk], it makes direct HTTP calls to the [Matrix Client-Server API].
 Because there are only three endpoints we need to hit, we can keep the project very light by not including an SDK.

 ## Get Guest access_token